Peilong/peilong-website/content/courses/ds420/software.md

 Find the correct installation guide for your operating systems.

-*	Hortonworks Data Platform (HDP) on Sandbox version 2.6.5: https://www.cloudera.com/downloads/hortonworks-sandbox/hdp.html Choose the correct installation type on Docker (less resource demanding than a virtual machine).
+*	Hortonworks Data Platform (HDP) on Sandbox version 2.6.5: https://www.cloudera.com/downloads/hortonworks-sandbox/hdp.html You need to register a Cloudera account first, then choose the correct installation type on Docker (less resource demanding than a virtual machine).
 The recommended configuration is 4 CPUs and 8 GB of free RAM; however, 2 CPU and 6 GBs of RAM should be enough for our case.
 Reducing the amount of RAM will make some of the services unavailable.

 * Follow along the tutorial to install HDP on docker engine: https://www.cloudera.com/tutorials/sandbox-deployment-and-install-guide/3.html

-## Install PySpark on Jupyter Notebook:
+## Install PySpark for Your Own Jupyter Server:

 * Checkout my tutorial on Github: https://github.com/Peilong/PySparkOnJupyter/blob/master/README.md